hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol06.md

   Answer:
   - Cisco FirePower
-    - provides the ability to perform network discovery
+    - (A) provides the ability to perform network discovery
-    - provides intrusion prevention before malware comprises the host
+    - (C) provides intrusion prevention before malware comprises the host
-    - provides superior threat prevention and mitigation for known and unknown threats
+    - (D) provides superior threat prevention and mitigation for known and unknown threats
   - Cisco AMP
-    - provides detection, blocking, tracking, analyse and remediation to protect against targeted persistent malware attacks
+    - (B) provides detection, blocking, tracking, analyse and remediation to protect against targeted persistent malware attacks
-    - provides the root cause of a threat based on the indicators of compromise seen
+    - (E) provides the root cause of a threat based on the indicators of compromise seen
-    - provides outbreak control through custom detections
+    - (F) provides outbreak control through custom detections

   Explanation